 -

-Transport: Membrane proteins facilitate the movement of molecules across the membrane.
+Transport: Membrane proteins enable the movement of molecules across the membrane.
 This can occur through:

 - Channel Proteins: These proteins form pores or channels that allow specific ions or molecules to passively diffuse across the membrane, following their concentration gradient.